Placeholder-Software/WetSurfaceDecals/docs/Demo Scenes/Particles1.md

 This scene demonstrates a single fast particle splatter.
 There is a fixed number of decals which can be created and decals do not have any kind of lifetime, once placed they are permanent.

-The `Particle System` object contains a Particle System component which emits a burst of particles after a few seconds, these particles have collisions enabled send collision messages.
-They are set to collide with an invisible plane which intersects the wooden floor.
+The `Particle System` object contains a Particle System component which emits a burst of particles after a few seconds, these particles have collisions enabled (Under `Collision > Send Collision Messages`).
 There is also a `Particle Wet Splatter` component on this object.
 It has the 4 features enabled:

 ### Decal Count Limit